zephyrproject-rtos/zephyr/doc/connectivity/usb/device/usb_device.rst

 number, interrupt IN endpoint 0x81 and bulk OUT endpoint 0x01, while the other may only be able to handle one endpoint per endpoint number.
-Information about the number of interfaces, interface associations, endpoint types, and addresses is provided to the host by the interface, interface specifiec, and endpoint descriptors.
+Information about the number of interfaces, interface associations, endpoint types, and addresses is provided to the host by the interface, interface specific, and endpoint descriptors.

 Host driver for specific function, uses interface and endpoint descriptor to